kognetiks/kognetiks-chatbot/README.md

 **Is the chatbot available in multiple languages?**

-Yes, Chatbot ChatGPT and the ChatGPT API support many different languages.
+Yes, Kognetiks Chatbot and the ChatGPT API support many different languages.
 Set the 'Site Language' option in WordPress to your preference.

 **Which OpenAI models does the plugin use?**